 to be turned into end products: not only clothing, but other items mentioned throughout the chapter such as coverlets, cushions, linen garments and tapestries.
 We know she is able to work with more than one type of material, for both wool and flax

 are mentioned earlier in verse 13, and the implication is that she is adept in working with as many types of materials as are necessary for her family and household requirements.
 She does high quality work so that her family is beautifully clothed, and

-her home nicely decorated with her budget.
+her home nicely decorated within her budget.
 Her talent is developed in an area that greatly benefits her household in terms of money saved and quality of goods.
-In comparison, we might speculate that carpentry would be the highest and best use of
+In comparison, we might speculate that carpentry would be the highest and best use

-context of biblical times, it's interesting to note that Jesus was a carpenter, as was His earthly father, Joseph.
-What Jesus didn't learn from him, His heavely Father filled in with, again, the sophia
+this context of biblical times, it's interesting to note that Jesus was a carpenter, as was His earthly father, Joseph.
+What Jesus didn't learn from him, His heavenly Father filled in with, again, the sophia

 wisdom -- cleverness and skill -- found in James 1:5.

 It's also significant that the amount of time which the Proverbs 31 woman spends at the spinning wheel is more profitable than in her doing routine tasks.
 We know

 from verse 15 that she has maids in her employ, and although we can assume she is well-equipped to do their jobs in order to properly direct their activities, she utilizes others for at least some of the daily household work.
 This is so that her time

 might be spent handling those larger household responsibilities which she alone can fulfill.
 Because of her continual thriftiness, and prudence in running her home and family, their household has reached a size where some staff is required and their